Mogao Grottoes

 The Preeminent Buddhist Grottos Site

-The Mogao Grottoes is considered as the preeminent Buddhist grotto site in China, surpassing both the Yungang Grottoes site and the Longmen Grottoes site in cultural-historical significance.
+The Mogao Grottoes is considered the preeminent Buddhist grotto site in China, surpassing both the Yungang Grottoes site and the Longmen Grottoes site in cultural-historical significance.
 Indeed, the fact that the UNESCO World Heritage Committee listed the Mogao site as early as 1987, while the Longmen and the Yungang sites were first listed in 2000 and 2001, respectively, reflects the cultural-historical significance, to all of mankind, of the Mogao Grottoes.

 To gain a better insight into the role of Dunhuang for the spread of Buddhism in this part of China, one should also read the article that describes another of Dunhuang's famous grottoes, the Western Thousand Buddhas Caves, and to appreciate the unique Tangut Empire (think: Western Xia (CE 1038-1227) Dynasty) contribution to Chinese Buddhism, one should also read the article on yet another of Dunhuang's famous grottoes, the Yulin Grottoes.